 Singapore by bus: Travelling by bus to Singapore is convenient, comfortable and cheap.
 All buses to Singapore come from Malaysia via Kuala Lumpur and closer direct towns.
 Kuala Lumpur to Singapore by bus takes around 6 hours including stops at immigration and food breaks.

 We use and recommend 12go Asia for all our public transport needs

 We have stayed at and recommend Holiday Inn Express for your accommodation in Singapore.

-Holiday Inn Express Katong – Located in the traditional area of Singapore, only 5-10 minutes from city centre by car.
+Holiday Inn Express Katong – Located in the traditional area of Singapore, only 5-10 minutes from the city centre by car.
 In the Katong area, you will be staying where the first settlers built their houses.
 Holiday Inn Express Katong has adjoining family rooms, free breakfast, washing machines and clothes dryers.
-Friendly staff will help you with all your tourist information needs.
+The friendly staff will help you with all your tourist information needs.

 For more information and booking details please click >>HERE<<

 Holiday Inn Express Orchard Road – Located right in the middle of the city and just a few steps from the famous Orchard Road.
 You will find shopping centres, food courts and attractions right at your fingertips.
 Holiday Inn Express Orchard Road offers an outdoor setting area on the ground floor and the 4th floor.
 Rooms feature comfortable beds, adjoining rooms, a cafe and a gym.